-Applications must be submitted by 5pm on Friday 6th April 2018.
-The grant programme will close on that date or when we have received 80 applications – whichever is sooner.
+Applications must be submitted by 5pm on Friday 20 April 2018.
+The grant programme will close on that date or when they have received 80 applications – whichever is sooner.

 During February Food Growing Schools: London (FGSL) teamed up with Author Ben Raskin and Leaping Hare Press to launch an exciting prize draw.
 For London schools to win ‘Grow’, a fantastic new illustrated book helping children to get inspired to grow food.
 We received a huge number of entries from primary schools all across London, with many sharing their exciting plans to grow food with students this year.